apache/couchdb-documentation/src/api/basics.rst

 JSON supports the same basic types as supported by JavaScript, these
 are:

--  Number (either integer or floating-point).

--  String; this should be enclosed by double-quotes and supports Unicode characters and backslash escaping.
+-  Array - a list of values enclosed in square brackets.
 For example:

    .. code-block:: javascript

-       "A String"
+       ["one", "two", "three"]

 -  Boolean - a ``true`` or ``false`` value.
 You can use these strings directly.
 For example: